SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Your best bet is to contact either a taxi company or private car service ahead of time.
 Most allow you to rent car seats.
 This way, they will arrive with the proper equipment, so you know the ride is safe.

-Infants and toddlers are also allowed to ride all public transit without being in a car seat.
+On the other hand, infants and toddlers are allowed to ride all public transit without a car seat.

 I mentioned this a couple of times above, but wanted to add a few more details.

-The evening traffic starts at around 4 pm and lasts until around 6:30 pm.
-The evening rush hour is worse than the morning in this area of town.
+There is usually evening traffic from about 4 pm to 6:30 pm.
+The evening rush hour is usually worse than the morning in this area of town.

 At times, it might take up to an hour to reach your hotel, and it will cost more.